Sunday, June 14, 2026

 Saint Peter don't you call me 'cause I can't come,

-They've sold my soul for their equity plan.
+They've sold my soul for funding my ex.

 (Verse 4)